wirethingproject/punchguard-poc/README.md

 - TCP ICE
 - Protocol for no manual pairing using the signaling implementation
 - Signaling using TOR
-- Signaling using a server
+- Signaling using a central service or server
 - Guard using OpenVPN
 - OS/Arch:
   - Darwin: arm64